jamesjcampbell/refresh-hacker-news/README.md

 For the testing I copied a lot of mocks from the Shell to the StoryPage tests and this could be refactored to a shared mocks file.

+## Thanks
+Thank you for taking the time to review my application, I enjoyed the process of creating it.
+All going well it should be possible to preview the site using Netlify here: https://thunderous-dolphin-20169e.netlify.app/